Madushansuriyabandara/Nano-Processor/README.md

 <p>6 –   JZR R0 3    11 000 000 0011</p>
 <p>7 –      -        00 000 000 0000</p>

-For the above code runtime is as below
+For the above code, runtime is as below

 <img src="image.jpg"/>